varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Routing.md

 ```

 > [!TIP]
-> An unspecified name, `"{...}"` in this case, tells Kobweb to use the name of the slug normally generated from the
+> Not specifying a name, `"{...}"` in other words, tells Kobweb to use the name of the slug normally generated from the
-> file name (i.e. `product-details` in this specific case).
+> file name (which would be `product-details` in this specific case).

 It is not expected that many sites will ever use a catch-all route, but in the above case, you could use the captured
 value as a way to encode fluid details of a product, perhaps with sub-routes contextually depending on the product type.